aleksessex/chrome-vote-swapper/README.md

 # chrome-vote-swapper
 A simple Chrome plugin demonstrating DOM-based vote swapping on an online voting website.

 ## How to install

-1. Download the `vote-swapper-plugin/` directory to your computer.
+1. Download the `vote-swapper-plugin/` directory
 2. Open Chrome and type `chrome://extensions` in the address bar
 3. Click to enable the "Developer Mode" toggle switch
 4. Click "Load unpacked," and specify the path to the `vote-swapper-plugin/` directory